chchurcher/fprog-game_theory/docs/fourEachGame.md

 [Back to Main Documentation](/README.md)
-# Simulation Findings for Duel of Strategies
+# Simulation Findings for "Four each Game"

 This document presents the results of a simulation where various player strategies competed against each other in games of four players.
-The players in this simulation were the same as in [Duel of Strategies](/docs/dualOfStrategies.md) and are described there more in detail:
+The players in this simulation are the same as in [Duel of Strategies](/docs/dualOfStrategies.md) without the **Mathematician (LinearExtrapolation 0.5)** and the **RandomPlayer**:

 - **AllIn**
 - **SaveUpMyMoney (FixedPart 0.9)**